The Wonderful World of the Brothers Grimm: Preservation status

 Original high quality elements for the film are damaged and incomplete, and scattered among various international archives.
 The original negatives were left neglected with water damage and various other defects.
-Until 2022, it had been the only film originally shot in Cinerama to remain unrestored.
 The cost of a full digital scan and restoration of the best surviving elements was estimated by film preservationist Robert A. Harris at between $1 million to $2 million.

-In an introduction to a Cinerama Holiday screening on 11 October 2020 at Pictureville, National Science and Media Museum in Bradford, then-ongoing digital restoration work of The Wonderful World of the Brothers Grimm was described, and snippets shown as well as the intention to have it ready for a digital Cinerama screening at the 2021 Widescreen Weekend festival in Bradford.
+In an introduction to a Cinerama Holiday screening on 11 October 2020 at Pictureville, National Science and Media Museum in Bradford, West Yorkshire, England, then-ongoing digital restoration work of The Wonderful World of the Brothers Grimm was described, and snippets shown as well as the intention to have it ready for a digital Cinerama screening at the 2021 Widescreen Weekend festival in Bradford.
 No film print had been planned up to that point due to the prohibitive cost.

 Home media

 MGM/UA Home Video released the film on VHS and LaserDisc in the U.S. in 1989 and 1992, respectively, and on LaserDisc in Japan in 1997.
-Since then, other than a bootleg Italian DVD from a low quality source, there have been no further releases on home media.
+Since then, other than a bootleg Italian DVD from a low quality source, there were no further releases on home media for many years.

-David Strohmeier announced a current restoration of this film, in collaboration with Warner Brothers and Cinerama, Inc. Work began in November 2019.
+David Strohmeier announced a current restoration of this film, in collaboration with Warner Bros. (current owners of the pre-1986 MGM library via Turner Entertainment) and Cinerama, Inc. Work began in November 2019.
 All the damaged elements were repaired and Strohmeier reports the resulting film looks like it was filmed yesterday.
 Restoration credit is shown over the exit music.
-The restoration was shown at the Museum of Modern Art on Jan 23, 2022.
-Warner Archive released the film on Blu-ray March 29, 2022 in a Deluxe 2-Disc Special Edition containing both Smilebox and letterbox versions (like the How the West Was Won Blu-ray).
+The restoration was shown at the Museum of Modern Art on 23 January 2022.
+Warner Archive released the film on Blu-ray on 29 March 2022 in a deluxe 2-disc special edition containing both Smilebox and letterbox versions (like the How the West Was Won Blu-ray).

+In addition, the film is also made available for streaming online on Fox Corporation-owned AVOD service Tubi.